Taking $3,000 per month or less in card payments?

 Negative Reviews & Complaints

-There are, however, a number of complaints on the company’s Facebook page.
+There are, however, several complaints on the company’s Facebook page.
 Issues raised here include failure to disclose important contract terms, noncancelable terminal leases, and difficulty in canceling accounts.
-Many of these issues could have been prevented if the merchant had simply read their contract before signing up.
+Many of these issues could have been prevented if the merchant had read their contract before signing up.
 Again, we cannot emphasize enough just how important it is to do this before you commit to a contractual relationship with any merchant services provider.
 That said, Payfirma has been very proactive in responding to merchant complaints in this forum, although it’s unclear whether they were able to resolve the problem to the merchant’s satisfaction.

 We were also amused to see that every complaint against Payfirma on their Facebook page has received the same cut-and-paste sales pitch from an agent of a competing Canadian provider.
 Note to any sales agents reading this: This is not an effective way to build your business.
 People can see through this sort of scammy behavior, and you’re probably driving away potential customers rather than encouraging them to contact you.